tubone24/ssh_config_json/README.rst

 Integration Test
 ----------------

-Using pytest, if you want to do integrated tests with mark "--it"
+Using pytest, if you want to do integrated tests with mark "--it".

 .. code-block:: bash